Christ Church (Cambridge, Massachusetts): History

 The congregation was founded in 1759 by members of the King's Chapel who lived in Cambridge to have a church closer to their homes and to provide Church of England services to students at Harvard College across Cambridge Common.
 The church's first rector was East Apthorp, and most of the founding members lived along the nearby Tory Row, now called Brattle Street.

-The church was designed by noted colonial era architect Peter Harrison, who also designed the King's Chapel in Boston, and is one of a small number of surviving buildings attributable to him.
+The church was designed by noted colonial era architect Peter Harrison, who also designed the King's Chapel in Boston, and it is one of a small number of surviving buildings attributable to him.
 It is built in Georgian style.
 Its wooden frame rests on a granite foundation built from ballast stones from ships arriving at Boston Harbor.
 The church was originally finished in a sanded paint treatment to give the appearance of a traditional English stone church.

 During the American Revolution Christ Church was attacked by dissenting colonials for its Tory leanings, but it was also the site of a prayer service which George and Martha Washington attended while quartered in the nearby mansion now known as Longfellow House–Washington's Headquarters National Historic Site.
 The church was closed, and its organ melted down for bullets during the Revolution.

 For several years after the American Revolution, the church stood empty.
 In the later years of the eighteenth century the church was re-opened as an Episcopal Church and has remained so.
 The original chapel was expanded in 1857 to accommodate a larger congregation and to help raise funds for the church by expanding pew rental income.
 The church was dramatically redecorated in 1883, but it was restored to its original simplicity in 1920.